• Skip to primary navigation

 Instructions

-• First make the pie crust.
-Cut the chilled butter into small pieces and add the flour, butter, salt and sugar to a food processor.
-Pulse a few times until the butter looks like small peas.
-Then with the motor running, slow add the cold water, a few tablespoons at a time (I used 4 Tb).
-The dough should begin to clump together but don't allow it to clump into a single ball.
+• Make the pie crust.
+Add the flour, butter, salt and sugar to a food processor and pulse a few times until the butter looks like small peas.
+With the motor running, slowly add the cold water, and pulse together until a ball of dough forms.

-• Wrap the dough in plastic wrap and form it into a smooth round disk.
+• Dive dough in half and wrap in plastic wrap, forming a smooth round disk.
 Place dough in fridge for at least 20 minutes (or freezer for 10-15 minutes).
+This will be your crusts for both pies.

-• Next, make the filling.
-Boil potatoes for about 15-20 minutes until the potatoes are very soft.
-When done, pour water out and add potatoes to (clean) food processor.
-Pulse a few times to puree potatoes.
+• Make the sweet potato filling.
+Boil purple sweet potatoes potatoes for about 20 minutes until the potatoes are very soft.
+Then pour water out and add potatoes to (clean) food processor and pulse a few times to puree potatoes.

-• Then add melted butter, evaporated and coconut milk, eggs, sugar and flavorings.
-Process everything together until it becomes a smooth creamy consistency.
+• Add melted butter, evaporated milk, eggs, sugar and flavorings.
+Process everything together until mixture becomes a smooth creamy consistency.
 Set aside.

-• Once pie crust is chilled, roll out to about 1/2 an inch wider than the pie dish you'll be using.
+• Roll out pie crust.
+Once pie crust is chilled, roll out to about ½ an inch wider than the pie dish you'll be using.
 Roll out on a floured surface with a floured rolling pin and fit into a 9 inch pie dish.
 Crimp the edge of pie into desired pattern.
+Repeat with other dough if making 2 pies.

-• Pour sweet potato filling into pie shell and bake at 350 degrees F for 40-45 minutes.
-You will know pie is done when the crust is lightly golden brown and you can inset a knife into the potato layer and it comes out clean.
+• Bake sweet potato pie.
+Pour sweet potato filling into pie shells and bake at 350 degrees Fahrenheit for 40-45 minutes.
+You will know pie is done when the crust is lightly golden brown and you can insert a knife into the potato layer and it comes out clean.
 If crust browns too fast, cover with foil and continue baking.

-• Once pie is done remove from oven and allow to cool to room temperature for a few hours.
+• Cool pie to room temperature.
+Once pie is done remove from oven and allow to cool to room temperature for a few hours.
 Or place in fridge overnight.

-• Once cool enough, make the haupia layer.
+• Make the haupia layer.
 Mix together the sugar and cornstarch in a bowl and set aside.
-Heat the coconut milk and water in a small pot until warm and then add the sugar and cornstarch and whisk constantly for about 5-8 minutes until sugar dissolves and haupia becomes thick, almost the consistency of glue (if that makes sense).
-Once ready, pour over sweet potato layer and top with macadamia nuts and shredded coconut.
+Heat coconut milk and water in a small pot until warm and add the sugar and cornstarch mixture.
+Whisk together and continue whisking for 5-8 minutes until sugar dissolves and haupia becomes thick, almost the consistency of thick honey.
+Once ready, pour haupia over sweet potato layer and top with chopped macadamia nuts and shredded coconut.

-• Allow pie to set and chill for several hours until haupia layer is cool.
+• Allow pie to set and chill for several hours until haupia layer is cool and serve.

 Notes